snehilchatterjee/GPU-Passthrough-Tutorial/README.md

         sudo apt install -y qemu-kvm qemu-utils libvirt-daemon-system libvirt-clients bridge-utils virt-manager ovmf dnsmasq ebtables
         ```

+## 0. System Backup (Crucial Step)

+Before messing with kernel parameters, drivers, and boot configurations, **you must create a system backup**.
+If something goes wrong (e.g., you blacklist your GPU and can't boot into a GUI), a snapshot will save you hours of troubleshooting.

+I highly recommend using **Timeshift**.

+1.  **Install Timeshift:**
+    ```bash
+    sudo apt install timeshift
+    ```
+2.  **Create a Snapshot:**
+    *   Open Timeshift.
+    *   Select **RSYNC** as the snapshot type (unless you are using BTRFS).
+    *   Select the destination drive for your snapshots.
+    *   Click **Create** to make a manual snapshot immediately.
+    *   Name it something like "Pre-GPU Passthrough".

+**Recovery Plan:**
+If you break your system, you can boot from a Live USB, install Timeshift on the live environment, and restore this snapshot to your main drive.

 ## 1. IOMMU Grouping & Isolation

 ### 1.1 Checking IOMMU Groups